levieggert/KeyboardAssistant/README.md

 In the code below we will:
 1. Create an InputNavigator with both keyboard navigation and default controller navigation.
 2. Add input items to navigate through.
-3. Create the manual scrollview assistant.
+3. Create a manual assistant.
 4. Manage the keyboard assistant notifications, start and stop.

 ```swift